 An MDU challenge requires challenges for one unit for MDUs having fewer than 15 units, for two units for MDUs of between 16 and 24 units, and at least three units for larger MDUs.
-Here, the MDU is defined as one broadband serviceable location listed in the Fabric.15 An MDU challenge counts towards an area challenge (i.e., six successful MDU challenges in a census block group may trigger an area challenge).
+Here, the MDU is defined as one broadband serviceable location listed in the Fabric.
+For example, a complex of apartment buildings may be represented by multiple BSLs in the Fabric.
+An MDU challenge counts towards an area challenge (i.e., six successful MDU challenges in a census block group may trigger an area challenge).

-Each type of challenge and each technology and provider will be considered separately, except an availability challenge (A) does count toward reaching the area threshold for speed (S) or technology (T) challenges of a specific reported technology within the MDU or area.
-No other challenge categories can count toward the threshold of another category.
+Each type of challenge and each technology and provider is considered separately, e.g., an availability challenge (A) does not count towards reaching the area threshold for a speed (S) challenge.
 If a provider offers multiple technologies, such as DSL and fiber, each is treated separately since they are likely to have different availability and performance.

-Area challenges for availability need to be rebutted with evidence that service is available for multiple BSL reported as such within the area like a census block or group (e.g., by network diagrams that show fiber or hybrid fiber-coaxial cable (HFC) infrastructure or customer subscribers).
-For fixed wireless service, the challenge system will allow a representative, random sample of the area in contention, but no fewer than 10, where the provider must demonstrate service availability and speed (e.g., with a mobile test unit).16
+Area challenges for availability need to be rebutted in whole or by location with evidence that service is available for all BSLs reported as such within the area like a census block or group (e.g., by network diagrams that show fiber or hybrid fiber-coaxial cable (HFC) infrastructure or customer subscribers).
+For fixed wireless service, the challenge system will allow a representative, random sample of the area in contention, but no fewer than 10, where the provider must demonstrate service availability and speed (e.g., with a mobile test unit).
+A mobile test unit is a testing apparatus that can be easily moved, which simulates the equipment and installation (antenna, antenna mast, subscriber equipment, etc.) that would be used in a typical deployment of fixed wireless access service by the provider.
+For MDU challenges, the rebuttal must show that the inside wiring is reaching all units and is of sufficient quality to support the claimed level of service.